mar1usz/Orange-Notes/README.md

-# Orange-Notes
+﻿# Orange Notes 🍊
-Sticky notes app in C# with Google Drive API.
+Sticky notes app in C# with Google Drive.

+## Features:
+- Save notes on your desktop
+- Store notes in .json file either locally or on Google Drive
+- Run at startup (optional)
+- Doesn't take any space in your taskbar

 ## Prerequisites:
 - Visual Studio 2019